Monday, 30 December 2024

 Workshop manager Petersen looking at the shrubbery behind the brick shed.

-In the proces of adding of basic ground cover I also fitted the petrol pump and test fitted some coarse shrubbery behind the fuel shed.
+In the proces of adding of basic ground cover I fitted the petrol pump and test fitted some coarse shrubbery behind the fuel shed.
 The layout still need a lot of detailing.
 Some work, like vegetation and plants, has been started, some work is planned and other elements are still only in the 'I could also do that-stage'.

 And to be completly honest: the layout still need a little ground cover material at the layout's edges.
 To avoid damaging the backscene or the floor of the room I'll be adding the ground cover along the remaining edges once I have the layout set up in a more appropriate work area.